Historical drama with happy ending.

 Four years later, Sylva was released in exchange for a Soviet spy.
 Edward's sentence was commuted to 15 years in prison.
 He was finally released in 1979 as part of a larger US prisoner exchange.
 Within days, the couple was reunited in New York before a crowd of 250,000 people.
 It was just in time to celebrate Israel’s Independence Day.

 Edward and Sylva plot a daring escape.
-They and their motley crew of fourteen dissidents, plan to purchase all the seats on a small aircraft, take the controls and cross the Soviet border.
-But the KGB is on to them.
+They and their motley crew of fourteen dissidents plan to purchase all the seats on a small aircraft, take the controls and cross the Soviet border.
+As the day approaches, they grow certain that the KGB is on to them.
+What they don’t know is that the agency’s Chairman Yuri Andropov is personally overseeing the operation.
+Their escape is doomed.

-Edward, Sylva, and other group members are arrested as they are about to board and charged with high treason.
-Subjected to a show trial, guilty verdicts are a foregone conclusion.
-Sylvas gets ten years of hard labor, while Edward and the group’s pilot Mark Dymshitz, 40, are sentenced to death.
+Edward, Sylva and other group members willingly walk into the KGB trap.
+They’re arrested, charged with high treason and subjected to a show trial.
+Guilty verdicts are a foregone conclusion.
+Sylva gets ten years of hard labor, while Edward is sentenced to death.

 The 2nd draft of the script is available upon request.